Pathic MR

 Personas & Scenarios

-Stakeholder research revealed three primary user archetypes, each facing distinct conflict challenges:
+Stakeholder research revealed multiple user archetypes, each facing different conflict dynamics and learning needs.

 The Overwhelmed Student